Patriots Hiring Bill O'Brien as New Offensive Coordinator

 The New England Patriots will have an official offensive coordinator in 2023.

-The Patriots are naming Bill O'Brien their new offensive coordinator, our Phil Perry confirmed Tuesday morning.
+The Patriots are naming Bill O'Brien their new offensive coordinator, NBC Sports Boston's Phil Perry confirmed Tuesday morning.
 ESPN's Adam Schefter was the first to report O'Brien's hiring.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.